wcvanvan/wcvanvan.github.io/_projects/HumanIdentification.md

 ## Features
 The core of this project is a self-made matrix class, high speed matrix multiplication and convolution

-+ matrix class possesses soft-copy function, performant in the scene of image copying
++ the Matrix class possesses soft-copy function, performant in the scene of image copying.
+Achieved by reference counting.

 + matrix multiplication utilized various skills to obtain high speed, including partitioning matrices into smaller blocks and SIMD (crossed-platfrom achieved)